fralalonde/dipstick/README.md

 A quick, modular metrics toolkit for Rust applications; similar to popular logging frameworks, but with counters, markers, gauges and timers.

+Dipstick's main attraction is the ability to send metrics to multiple customized outputs.
+For example, captured metrics can be written to the immediately log _and_ sent over the network after a period of aggregation.

 Dipstick builds on stable Rust with minimal dependencies and is published as a [crate.](https://crates.io/crates/dipstick)